ecg-icas/icas/src/source/reporting.rst

  * ``am:engagementCTR`` - engagement click through rate ``(website clicks + emails) / clicks``
  * ``am:avgCPC`` - average CPC ``(total spent / clicks)``

 .. note:: *Date* is a special dimension, in that you can specify the granularity of the timeseries breakdown.
-In other words, data is aggregated over units of time (such as days, weeks, months or years) when calculating metrics over it.TODO: see aggregate
+In other words, data is aggregated over units of time (such as days, weeks, months or years) when calculating metrics over it.
+See `Time Aggregation`_ for options on granularity.

 Filters